-HCmed Innovations Co., Ltd. (the "Company") was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.).
-The Company is primarily engaged in designing, developing, manufacturing and selling drug delivery system.
+HCmed Innovations Co., Ltd. (the "Company") and its subsidiaries (the "Group") was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.).
+The Group is primarily engaged in designing, developing, manufacturing and selling drug delivery system.
 The Company was approved to be listed as an over-the-counter company by the Taipei Exchange on June 25, 2024.

-2. The Date of Authorization for Issuance of the Financial Statements and Procedures for Authorization

-These parent company only financial statements were authorized for issuance by the Board of Directors on March 14, 2025.
+2. The Date of Authorization for Issuance of the Financial Statements and Procedures for Authorization These consolidated financial statements were authorized for issuance by the Board of Directors on March 14, 2025.